ParkSeoJoon2005/Anim_Manager_Music/README.md

  3. Add @AnimX_Robot as Channel admin with full perms
  4. add helper to channel
  5. Simply send commands in your group.

+### Commands for Sudo Users 👑
+- `/userbotleaveall` - remove assistant from all chats
+- `/gcast <reply to message>` - globally brodcast replied message to all chats
+- `/pmpermit [on/off]` - enable/disable pmpermit message